bobqianic/BrewinAndChewin-Fly/README.md

 ## What's New

-- Wine can be drunk directly from barrels.
+- Players can drink directly from barrels.
 - Satiety and saturation values have been recalculated for better food balance.
 - Fermentation tanks can hold any liquid, and their temperature now changes gradually.
 - Large kegs have been added.